kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 ### API verbs

 Almost all object resource types support the standard HTTP verbs - GET, POST, PUT, PATCH, and DELETE.
-Kubernetes also uses its own verbs, which are often written lowercase to distinguish them from HTTP verbs.
+Kubernetes also uses its own verbs, which are often written in lowercase to distinguish them from HTTP verbs.

 Kubernetes uses the term **list** to describe returning a [collection](#collections) of